IntEL4CoRo/ViB-public/content/page/softwaretools/CRAM Plan Executive Laboratory/index.md

 control programs that significantly enhance robot autonomy.
 Additionally, CRAM includes introspection tools, allowing robots to reflect on their actions and autonomously refine their strategies for improved performance.
-Developed primarily in Common Lisp, with elements of C/C++, and integrated within the ROS middleware ecosystem, this laboratory aims to pioneer advancements in cognitive robotics through the sophisticated use of CRAM.
+Developed primarily in Common Lisp with elements of C/C++ and integrated within the ROS middleware ecosystem, this laboratory aims to pioneer advancements in cognitive robotics through the sophisticated use of CRAM.

-The link below directs you to the CRAM homepage, where you can find open-source code, installation instructions, tutorials, and comprehensive documentation for the CRAM software framework.
+The link below directs you to the CRAM homepage where you can find open-source code, installation instructions, tutorials, and comprehensive documentation for the CRAM software framework.